RotemHalbreich/Undirected-Unweighted-Graph/README.md

 	F. Remove an edge from the graph.

-2. Graph_DS:
+## 2.	*Graph_DS:*
 ------------------------------------------------------------------------------------------
-	Represents a graph assembeled of vertices:
+	*Represents a graph assembeled of vertices:*
-	In this class I chose using the HashMap data structure for its fast running time O(1), by linking each neighbor's key to the vertex key.
+	*In this class I chose using the HashMap data structure for its fast running time O(1), by linking each neighbor's key to the vertex key.*

 	Including methods:
 	A. Get a vertex by a unique key.